Updated August 2022

 - Next to moving your files from one GD to another, you can also transfer data within one GD storage or even different media libraries such as from GD to Amazon S3 and vice versa!

 As you see moving your files to Google Drive isn’t that difficult.
-And there are a number of ways of how to do this.
-You can use legitimized Google products.
+And there are many ways how to do this.
+You can use first-party offerings by Google.
 Or if you’re not satisfied with their price (or any other factor), consider using third-party alternatives.

 And it wouldn’t hurt if you clean up the mess with your assets by using advanced digital asset management.
 DAM Pics.io will help you organize your files, access, and distribute them.
 Don’t lose your chance to get the fullest from your GD (or Amazon S3) storage.
 Or you can set up Pics.io as an all-in-one DAM solution, with its own storage – this option is possible now too.